mplowey28/mplowey28/README.md

 ## 👨 Who am I?
 I am an experienced full-stack JavaScript/TypeScript Developer with a demonstrated history of working with React, React Native, and Node.js.
 Before becoming a developer I worked as a researcher and teacher who acquired a strong interest in development through hobby coding and through my work as a researcher.
 I enjoy communicating technical concepts and developing apps and services that are both user-friendly and visually appealing.

-- 🌱 I’m currently learning Rust and Next.js and making beautiful, responsive, and user-friendly dashboards for Flowbox!
+- 🌱 I’m currently learning .NET and Next.js and making payment simple with Qliro's beautiful, responsive, and user-friendly app and website!

 ---
 ## 💻 Technologies and Tools